It is time you use your Gmail like a boss.

 Say you want to subscribe to a newsletter from The Onion, you can use tyler.durden+theonion@gmail.com.

-'theonion' as a keyword to search for all your tagged e-mails, and even
+The newsletters will still come to your inbox, but you can now use 'theonion' as a keyword to search for all your tagged e-mails, and even set filters.

 Managing contacts

-effect, you will only need to maintain the 'Contacts' on Gmail for your
+In effect, you will only need to maintain the 'Contacts' on Gmail for your whole address book to be updated on your smartphone and tablet where you've signed-in with your ID.

 To sync your contacts...

-this, every time you add a new contact, make sure you it is added to
+After this, every time you add a new contact, make sure you it is added to your Google account and not saved locally to your smartphone.

-you save the number to your Google ID, it will be synced to your Gmail
+After you save the number to your Google ID, it will be synced to your Gmail address book and will be reflected on all other devices that have the same account.

 Similarly, you can sync contacts on iOS, Windows Phone and BlackBerry devices, though the steps will differ slightly.